 Tales of the City, by Armistead Maupin appears in the San Francisco Chronicle.
 (1976)

 Surgeon General C. Everett Koop mails copies of the booklet Understanding AIDS to all 107 million households in the United States.
 (1988)

 Justin B. Terry-Smith diagnosed HIV positive.
 (2006)

-U.S. Food and Drug Administration licenses a rapid HIV diagnostic test kit, giving results from blood tests in 10 minutes.
+The FDA licenses a rapid HIV diagnostic test kit that provides results from blood tests in 10 minutes.
 (1992)

-Art AIDS WORK Conference, co-presented by Visual AIDS.
+The Art AIDS WORK Conference is co-presented by Visual AIDS.
 (2008)

-Undetectable exhibition presented by Visual AIDS opens at La MaMa Galleria.
+The exhibition Undetectable presented by Visual AIDS opens at La MaMa Galleria.
 (2012)

 About the Artwork

 Assembled as a piece of medical alert jewelry to identify the daily medication that Chloe was taking, the beads were made to resemble relics of a long term survivor’s past.
 For a caretaker, this was a quick recognition tool to reduce the error of drug interaction, specifically in a hospital emergency situation in which this information is not available.

 Founded in 1988, Visual AIDS is the only contemporary arts organization fully committed to raising AIDS awareness and creating dialogue around HIV issues today, by producing and presenting visual art projects, exhibitions, public forums and publications—while assisting artists living with HIV/AIDS.
 Visual AIDS is committed to preserving and honoring the work of artists with HIV/AIDS and the artistic contributions of the AIDS movement.